microsoft/arcticseals/README.md

 The `data` directory contains the following dataset files from NOAA:

-* `training.csv` (6,624 records): Hotspot detection data for which we have all corresponding imagery data (see below).
+* `train.csv` (5,256 records): Hotspot detection data for which we have all corresponding imagery data (see below).
 Currently all of these hotspots refer to images in dataset ArcticSealsData01.
-Can be used for training and hyperparameter tuning (see `parse-labels` in the `scripts` directory to make it easy to split off a dev set).
-* `validation.csv` (272 records): Reserved for final validation and should **not** be used for training or tuning.
+* `test.csv` (1,368 records): Same format and distrbution of `train.csv`, suitable for cross-validation.

 Each record in the CSV files refers to a hotspot that the NOAA thermal detection system picked up and that was classified by a human into either "Animal" (true positive) or "Anomaly" (false positive).
 Each hotspot is unique (no duplicates).
 The column schema is as follows: